jhstatewide/ollama-struct/README.md

 Replace `USERNAME` with your GitHub username and `TOKEN` with a personal access token that has `read:packages` scope.

-**Note:** The gem is published to GitHub Packages, but there are currently issues with gem file downloads that prevent successful installation.
+**Note:** The gem is published to GitHub Packages, but there are persistent issues with gem file downloads that prevent successful installation.
+Even with proper authentication and successful publishing, `gem install` hangs or fails.
 The GitHub repository method above is the recommended and most reliable installation method.

 Alternatively, you can clone the repository and install locally: